 When you’re considering the viability of owning a campervan, one of the questions you might have to justify is “well, what’s that campervan going to do during the week?”

-Not only is driving around a vehicle that is larger than most cars a key consideration when using a campervan as a daily driver, there are other logistical considerations you’ll need to think about.
+Not only is driving round a vehicle that is larger than most cars a key consideration when using a campervan as a daily driver, there are also other logistical considerations you’ll need to think about.

-MPG, parking and the duties for older diesel engines are just some of the issues.
-And for those who aren’t with a specialist campervan insurance provider, the limits that high street insurance policies have on only using your car for social and domestic use.
+Fuel efficiency, parking, and the duties for older diesel engines are just some of the issues.
+And for those who aren’t with a specialist campervan insurance provider, the restrictive limits that high street insurance policies have on only using your camper for social and domestic use.

-Plus, when your MPG is already lower because of the size and weight of the campervan, and with the increasing cost of fuel, low MPG costs more than ever before.
+Plus, when your MPG is already lower because of the size and weight of the campervan, and with the ever-increasing cost of fuel, low MPG costs more than ever before.

 Parking Problems When Commuting with a Campervan

-It can take some planning using sites like Parkopedia to check the height allowance of any car park, and some talking with your employer to ensure they’re happy with a larger than normal vehicle parked in their car park.
+That said, it is a problem you can often work around.
+With just a bit of extra planning using sites like Parkopedia to check the height allowance of any car park, and some talking with your employer to ensure they’re happy with a larger than normal vehicle parked in their car park, you can generally go about your business.

 Increased VED (Vehicle Excise Duty) for Diesel Vehicles